Oil steady near two-year highs, U.S. supply increase caps rise

 “Overall, there are a few reasons for confidence - compliance from OPEC - and it seems likely they’ll extend the cut,” said Jasper Lawler, a market strategist at London Capital Group, referring to the output deal due to expire in March.

-On the supply side, tensions in the Middle East raised the prospect of disruptions, traders said.
-They said it was unclear whether a strong earthquake that hit Iran and Iraq on Sunday had affected the region’s oil production.

-The rise in WTI futures towards $60 last week brought an increase in U.S. drilling.
-U.S. producers added nine oil rigs in the week to Nov.
-10, the biggest jump since June, raising the count to 738, energy services firm Baker Hughes said on Friday.
+U.S. producers added nine oil rigs last week, the biggest jump since June, raising the count to 738, energy services firm Baker Hughes said on Friday.

-The rig count RIG-OL-USA-BHI is also much higher than a year ago, when only 452 rigs were active, indicating that the U.S. oil industry is comfortable operating at current prices.
+The rig count RIG-OL-USA-BHI fell in August, September and October, but last week’s rise was the second in three weeks, indicating that the U.S. oil industry was comfortable operating at current prices.